njszym/XRD-AutoAnalyzer/README.md

 The corresponding manuscript can be found at [Chemistry of Materials](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.1c01071).
 Reproducing the published results can be accomplished using the data provided in [figshare](https://figshare.com/s/69030545b8020de35633).

 We have also recently integrated Pair Distribution Function (PDF) analysis into the package.
-Further details on the methodology behind this new approach, as well as instructions on how to implement it, are provided at the bottom of this page.
+Further details on the methodology behind this new approach, as well as instructions on how to implement it, are provided at the bottom of this page and in the corresponding manuscript at [npj Computational Materials](https://www.nature.com/articles/s41524-024-01230-9).

 ## Installation